 - Capacity building and training

-The International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health accelerates equitable access to vaccines through the generation, synthesis, and use of evidence to inform decision-making and action.
+The International Vaccine Access Center at the Johns Hopkins Bloomberg School of Public Health vision is for a world free from adverse health, economic, and social consequences of vaccine-preventable diseases.

 Evidence – Policy – Access: